 - 7.1.
-The student will be referred to the Stage 4 Panel by the Student Tutor (or equivalent).
+The student will be referred to the Stage 4 Panel by the Pastoral Support Tutor (or equivalent).
 All previous paperwork and information will be given to the panel members at least two working days prior to the meeting in the standard form of the chairs report. - 7.2.
-The Stage 4 Panel will consist of the Principal (Chair) or another member of the Senior Management Team and one of the learning support managers.
-The meeting will require a representative from the curriculum area, the student and parent/carers, if under 18, or a student advocate as support for the student if appropriate.
+The Stage 4 Panel will consist of the Principal or Associate Principal: Students/Customer, Support Director (Chair) or another member of the Group Leadership Team and a manager from Additional Learning Support.
+The meeting will require a representative from the curriculum area, the student and parent/ carers, if under 18, or a student advocate as support for the student if appropriate.
 Other colleagues may be invited if necessary, at the chairs discretion. - 7.3.
-Evidence will be presented by the Student Tutor (or equivalent).
+Evidence will be presented by the Pastoral Support Tutor (or equivalent).
 The student will have the opportunity to present their own version of events, their own evidence and articulate their response to the incident or situation. - 7.4.
-If the concerns are around the students Fitness to Study the Principal (Chair) or another member of the Senior Management Team along with the Director of SEND, ALS and welfare will take a decision as to whether the student will be able to continue studying at the College.
+If the concerns are around the student's Fitness to Study the Principal (Chair) or another member of the Group Leadership Team along with the Director Safeguarding & Welfare will take a decision as to whether the student will be able to continue studying at the College.
 Following a period of absence from the College, it may be appropriate for the student to return to the College to continue their studies.
-If this is the case then the student will be supported by the Group

-Director for SEND, ALS and Welfare and appropriate staff to ensure they are integrated and supported upon their return.
-A return to College must include:
+If this is the case then the student will be supported by the Director for Safeguarding & Wellbeing and appropriate staff to ensure they are integrated and supported upon their return.
+A return to college must include:

 Meeting the support requirements of their action plan.
-Attending meeting with the student tutor/course leader and relevant internal and external support each half term.
+Attending meeting with the Pastoral Support Tutor/Course Leader and relevant internal and external support each half term.

 - 7.5.
 At the end of the Stage 4 meeting the panel can recommend the following actions: - Complete exoneration - Further investigation - Continuation at the College with specific conditions; this may include a requirement to take on specific tasks or responsibilities - Recommend transfer to another course - Exclusion, with a time limit for re-enrolment - 7.6.
 The student will be notified of the decision either at the meeting (at the discretion of the panel) or in writing after the meeting within 5 working days.
 A letter will be copied to parents/ carers where appropriate.
 This information will be recorded on the student's record. - 7.7.
-If excluded, the ST (or equivalent) and the Course team will withdraw the student from the course. - 7.8.
-If reintegrated back into College, the panel will agree a set of conditions, including targets that will be overseen by the Student Tutor (or equivalent), and review progress within a two to four week window. - 7.9.
+If excluded, the Pastoral Support Tutor (or equivalent) and the course team will withdraw the student from the course. - 7.8.
+If reintegrated back into college, the panel will agree a set of conditions, including targets that will be overseen by the Pastoral Support Tutor (or equivalent), and review progress within a two to four week window. - 7.9.
 The decision of the Panel is final. - 7.10.
 A review will take place within 2-4 weeks of the initial stage 4 where the student's progress will be discussed.
 If all targets have been met, then the student will be de-escalated to a lower stage of referral or removed from referral all together at the discretion of the chair.